hmmlearn/hmmlearn/doc/source/tutorial.rst

 Training HMM parameters and inferring the hidden states
 -------------------------------------------------------

-You can train an HMM by calling the :meth:`~base._BaseHMM.fit` method.
+You can train an HMM by calling the :meth:`~.BaseHMM.fit` method.
 The input is a matrix of concatenated sequences of observations (*aka* samples) along with the lengths of the sequences (see :ref:`Working with multiple sequences <multiple_sequences>`).